mdubie/Rooomi/README.md

 task manager for roomates

-Rooomi functionality
+ROOMI FUNCTIONALITY

+XUser can view their tasks
+XUser can view house tasks
 XUser can signup
-  Xsign up page link says sign up instead of sign in

-User can select available rooms from house to join

 XUser can log in
 XUser can log out

-User can view their tasks
-XUser can view house tasks
+BUGS
-User can view house completed feed
+User can select available rooms from house to join User can view house completed feed
 User can assign tasks to other users